JetBrains/teamcity-documentation/topics/viewing-tests-and-configuration-problems.md

 ## Viewing Problems on Project Overview Page

-The project overview page also displays the number of tests failed in build configurations as well as other problems.
-When the data in the problematic build configuration is not expanded, the link under the tests number takes you to the Current Problems page (see [below](#Using+Current+Problems+Tab)).
+The __Project Overview__ page also displays the number of tests failed in build configurations as well as other problems.
+When the data in the problematic build configuration is not expanded, the link under the tests number takes you to the __Current Problems__ tab (see [below](#Using+Current+Problems+Tab)).

 When you expand the build configuration data, the problem summary appears.
 The presentation of problems is shortened if your browser does not have enough horizontal space.

 ## Using Current Problems Tab

-To view problematic build configurations and tests in your project, open the Project Home page and go to the __Current Problems__ tab.
+To view problematic build configurations and tests in your project, open the __Project Home__ page and go to the __Current Problems__ tab.

 By default, the __Current Problems__ tab displays data for all build configurations within a project.
-To limit the data displayed, use the __Filter by build configuration__ drop\-down.
+To limit the data displayed, use the _Filter by build configuration_ drop-down menu.

 From this page you can view problems in your project divided into the following groups:
 * build configuration problems